 Cyber threat intelligence is the output of analysis based on identification, accumulation, and enhancement of pertinent data and information.
 Usually, the analysis consists of findings, facts, and forecasts that delineate the element of study and allow the appraisal and anticipation of events and consequences.
 The analysis should be unbiased, opportune, and most prominently accurate.
 A key role of the analyst is to seek for opportunities to produce new kinds of intelligence through blend from current intelligence.
 For instance, an analyst might spend quality time reading through white papers to extract IOCs that can be bestowed to network defenders.
 After reading such papers, the analyst might discover trends that can be drawn together into a tactical intelligence product for upper management.

 More often interplay between collection and analysis process occurs, when analysts understand that the collection is not providing the required raw material; or possibly that different information needs to be accumulated for appropriate analysis.
 Typically, the analysts implement four basic types of reasoning to produce intelligence accurately.
 This includes deduction, induction, abduction and the scientific method.
-The analyst should be conscious of the diverse analytical pitfalls as bias and misperceptions can influence the analysis to a larger extent.
+The analyst should be conscious of the diverse analytical pitfalls as bias and misperceptions can influence the analysis.
 And therefore, the result is value-added litigable information customized to a specific need.

 Depending on the intelligence requirements, analytical strategies can either be hypothesis-driven or data-driven.
 During the data-driven analysis, machines play a leading number-crunching role.
 While during hypothesis-driven analysis, human analysts apply their curiosity, intuition, and imagination.
 The hypothesis-driven analysis is the most effective and powerful approach as it is backed by a combination of innovative human and systematic machine.